What is Lewy body disease?

 - extreme confusion

-- difficulties judging distances
+- difficulty judging distances

 - a mental state that switches rapidly between thinking clearly and being confused